 As we said before, we have helped countless students through this process, so remember that you are not alone and this can be done.
 The path you anticipated taking through med school may look a little different, but if you take the right steps to set yourself up for success, and — most importantly — you believe in your ability to succeed, you will be well on your way.

-At the end of the day, you are not your score.
+You are not your score.
 It is only one factor in the bigger picture of your role as a future physician.
 See this test for what it is: a necessary box to check on the way to your career, and remind yourself of why you got into medicine in the first place.

-The USMLE is not just a test—it’s a means to the end of becoming a physician.
+The USMLE is not just a test, it’s a means to the end of becoming a physician.
 Often this is lost in the process of retaking the USMLE, and it is important that you keep that special end in mind.
 Try to envision yourself practicing medicine in the future.
 Imagine yourself helping patients to heal and lead healthy lives.
 Picture their faces and try to feel the gratification you will experience.

 Moreover, we know that when students prepare well for the USMLE they strengthen their clinical reasoning skills in ways that truly make them better doctors.
 Our students are not only better prepared to take the USMLE; they are also ready to impress their attendings during clinical rotations.
 Use your USMLE preparation as a chance to raise your clinical aptitude so you can be a more effective physician.